-Takeshi Imai from the Technology Department of the IIJ Kyushu Branch and Hiroshi Suzuki from the Advanced Security Division were presented letters of gratitude from the Japan Computer Emergency Response Team Coordination Center (JPCERT/CC),() a general incorporated association, in recognition of their contribution to activities in the cyber security industry.
+Hiroshi Suzuki from the Advanced Security Division was presented letters of gratitude from the Japan Computer Emergency Response Team Coordination Center (JPCERT/CC),() a general incorporated association, in recognition of their contribution to activities in the cyber security industry.

-- () JPCERT/CC is a general incorporated association that receives reports on computer security incidents in Japan, including hacking and denial of service attacks via the Internet, supports the handling of these incidents, finds out how they occurred, analyzes the tactics used, considers and advises people on measures to prevent their recurrence and provides other support from a technical perspective with the goal of mitigating the damage cyberattacks do in Japan. - ➤ Takeshi Imai, Technology Department, Kyushu Branch: He reported the largest number of incidents to JPCERT/CC as an individual in FY2019.
-(Japanese text only) - ➤ Hiroshi Suzuki, Advanced Security Division:
+- () JPCERT/CC is a general incorporated association that receives reports on computer security incidents in Japan, including hacking and denial of service attacks via the Internet, supports the handling of these incidents, finds out how they occurred, analyzes the tactics used, considers and advises people on measures to prevent their recurrence and provides other support from a technical perspective with the goal of mitigating the damage cyberattacks do in Japan. - ➤ Hiroshi Suzuki, Advanced Security Division:

-Recognized for his achievements as a Program Selection Committee member of the
+Recognized for his achievements as a Program Selection Committee member of the of security analysts in Japan (Japanese text only)

-Japan Security Analyst Conference, a conference for sharing information to improve the skills of security analysts in Japan (Japanese text only)
+Japan Security Analyst Conference, a conference for sharing information to improve the skills